When a relationship ends, the financial impact can be as stressful as the emotional one.

 - Your ex stopped contributing and you were left covering everything.

 A proposal helps you clean up these debts and regain stability more quickly.
+For details on timelines, see the consumer proposal recovery timeline.

 When a Proposal Is Better Than Trying to Split Debt